dkargatzis/cloud-migration/README.md

 <br><br>
 Specifically, you can transfer a virtual machine from an OpenStack platform (e.g. Intellicloud  to other OpenStack system (e.g. FIWARE Lab) or from OpenStack platform (e.g. FIWARE Lab) to a VMWare based platform.

-Read the paper at <a href="https://ieeexplore.ieee.org/document/8080393">IEEE Xplore</a>
+Read the publication at <a href="https://ieeexplore.ieee.org/document/8080393">IEEE Xplore</a>

 <h3>Prerequisites</h3>